compai-lab/2025-mrm-eichhorn/README.md

 cause signal loss.
 Thus, motion correction is crucial to obtain high-quality T2* maps.
 <br>
-_Methods_: We extend our previously introduced learning-based physics- informed motion correction method, PHIMO, by utilizing acquisition knowledge to enhance the reconstruction performance for challenging motion patterns and increase PHIMO’s robustness to varying strengths of magnetic field inhomogeneities across the brain.
+_Methods_: We extend PHIMO, our previously introduced learning-based physics-informed motion correction method for low-resolution T2* mapping.
+Our extended version, PHIMO+, utilizes acquisition knowledge to enhance the reconstruction performance for challenging motion patterns and increase PHIMO’s robustness to varying strengths of magnetic field inhomogeneities across the brain.
 We perform comprehensive evaluations regarding motion detection accuracy and image quality for data with simulated and real motion.
 <br>